benvenutto/fast-ai-mooc/macOS-high-sierra-install.md

 source activate fastai-cpu
 ~~~~

-Next install the Intel processor optimisations for Python 3,
+Next install the Intel processor optimisations for Python 3 into the current environment,
 as explained [here](https://software.intel.com/en-us/articles/using-intel-distribution-for-python-with-anaconda).

 ~~~~